Simple Supper Friday: Indian-Style Turkey Stew

 • 1/8 tsp cayenne

-• Sea salt and pepper to taste
+• Sea salt and pepper, to taste

-• 1 14.5 oz can no salt added diced tomatoes
+• 14.5 oz can no salt added diced tomatoes

 • 1/4 cup full-fat coconut milk

-• 1-2 Tbsp grass-fed ghee or butter
+• 1-2 Tbsp grass-fed ghee, butter or coconut oil

-• Steamed greens of choice for serving (I used kale)
+• Steamed greens of choice, for serving (I used kale)

 • Cilantro for garnish, optional